 Amplified CO1 fragments prepared as described above should be sequenced and compared with other sequences using a BLAST search in GenBank/EMBL.
-In addition to the PCR primers, at least two internal primers can be used; 5'-CCA-AAG-AAC-CAA-AAT-AAG-TGT-TG-3'), and 5'-TGT-CYC-TAC-CAG-TGC-TAG-CCG-CTG-G-3' (4).
+In addition to the PCR primers, at least two internal primers can be used, such as 5'-CCA-AAG-AAC-CAA-AAT-AAG-TGT-TG-3'), and 5'-TGT-CYC-TAC-CAG-TGC-TAG-CCG-CTG-G-3' (Hansen et al., 2003).